blakbox23/ror-social-scaffold/README.md

 # Social media app with Ruby on Rails

 > This project is a social media app with basic styling.
-Here we are creating friendship like Facebook.
-Users can confirm, Ignore and delete the friend request of any other user.
-Users can also post here.
-Meanwhile, he can also comment and like/dislike the post of another user.
+Here we are creating a friendship structure similar to Facebook's.
+Users can confirm, Ignore and delete friend requests from other users.
+Users can also post here, in addition to commenting, liking, and disliking friends' posts.

 ## Built With